Unibeautify/sparser/lexers/readme.md

 * A lexer must be accompanied by documentation in markdown format.
 * Unless there is a special exception data records about to be populated into `parse.data` must always look to the last index (most recently populated) for the values of the *begin* and *stack* data fields.

+### Name of Lexer
+The lexer's name must be a single word all lowercase.
+This name must be uniform and identical in all cases in both the code and file name operate correctly within the framework.

 ### Boilerplate
 The following code example will help start a new lexer: